Part 4: |

 The IRAS 60 µm emission (Rice 1993) is dominated by large, star forming regions.

 Puche, Carignan and Bosma (1990) find that the VLA observed H I distribution is very extended, and warped at large radii.
-A global mass-to-light ratio of 11 Msun/LB is found suggesting that dark matter in the South Polar Group is concentrated around the member galaxies.
+A global mass-to-light ratio of 11 M/LB is found suggesting that dark matter in the South Polar Group is concentrated around the member galaxies.
 Condon (1987) lists NGC 300 as a possible VLA continuum detection at 1.49 GHz.